 As part of the IPA’s Festival of British Advertising, the IPA is announcing a number of initiatives, including apprenticeships, internships, school tours and agency visits, to help attract future talent into the advertising industry.
-This includes yesterday’s launch (9 March 2017) of the 2017 Creative Pioneers2 national apprenticeship programme which, fuelled by the impending Government Apprenticeship Levy, expects to recruit around 500 new faces to the industry this year.
+This includes the launch of the 2017 Creative Pioneers2 national apprenticeship programme which, fuelled by the impending Government Apprenticeship Levy, expects to recruit around 500 new faces to the industry this year.

 The 2017 Creative Pioneers2 programmeaims to double the number of industry apprenticeships year-on-year to over 500 and, as announced at yesterday’s launch event, the scheme has announced three key developments to help achieve this, including: